utilmind/how-to-run-untrusted-app/README.md

 docker run --rm -it   --security-opt=no-new-privileges   --env-file env.local-dev   -v D:\path\to\project:/app   untrusted-app-dev sh
 ```

-Inside type and submit line by line:
+Inside type and submit line by line. `ls` is just to make sure that `package.json` is present in the `/app` directory.

     cd /app
+    ls
     pnpm install --frozen-lockfile
     exit